 Sheena Slimon (Independent Councillor for Highland) was involved in setting up the Laggan Rural Partnership and the Community Information Resource Centre and the Laggan Forrest Trust.
 She works closely with a number of local agencies and other parties concerned with the wellbeing of the Laggan community.
-She is also a member of several Highland Council committees including Sustainable Development, Culture and Sport and Environment.
+She is also a member of several Highland Council committees including Sustainable Development and Education, Culture & Sport and is Vice-Chair of Housing & Social Work with responsibility for housing.